kennethcustodio04/app-dev/README.md

 Blackthorne joins a Dutch privateer mission to search for "the Japans," intending to break the economic monopoly the Portuguese and Spanish have over New World imports into Europe, and by extension the spiritual influence of the Catholic Church.
 They begin with five ships, John being assigned to the Erasmus, and are armed in order to plunder any Spanish territory they find.
 During this, they steal a Spanish rutter detailing a route through Magellan’s Pass in Chile, enabling them to enter the Pacific.
 - Toda Mariko
 Toda Mariko is based on the historical figure Hosokawa Gracia.
 Hosokawa is best known as the daughter of Akechi Mitsuhide and wife of Hosokawa Tadaoki.
 She was born Hosokawa Tama.
 In 1587, she adopted the name Gracia.
+- Yoshii Toranaga
+Lord Toranaga is a brilliant strategist and a fierce leader.
+He is steps ahead of others when strategizing and planning for the future.
+He is also fearless when it comes to facing death or impeachment.